We license premises used for film showings, to make sure they are suitable for use, safe and well managed.

 How to apply

-To request a cinema licence application form, email firstname.lastname@example.org or call our licensing team on 028 9027 0650.
-You can also call into our Cecil Ward Building office and pick up the relevant documents.
+You can also request a cinema licence application form by emailing firstname.lastname@example.org or calling our licensing team on 028 9027 0650.

 If you are applying for a licence for a new cinema, you should submit your application at least three months before you intend to begin operating.
 You should not show films at your premises until we issue you with a valid cinema licence.